-The Office of the Solicitor General, Tribal Police Department and Band Member Legal Aid are located within the Department of Justice ("DOJ").
+The Office of the Solicitor General, and the Tribal Police Department and Band Member Legal Aid are located within the Department of Justice ("DOJ").
 The DOJ is located within the Executive Branch of government.
 24 MLBSA § 1051.
+Band Member Legal services is an independent entity.